kach92/BillSplitter/README.md

-# BillSplitter
+# Blitt
-A Bill Splitting Web App

 ![ALT TEXT](https://res.cloudinary.com/kach92/image/upload/v1564994560/Blitt_zddb0w.png)

+General Assembly Software Engineering Immersive 19 Unit 2 Project - Blitt (Bill Splitting Web App)

 ## Objective
 The app aims to ease users from the trouble of keeping record on how much they owe or owed on bills that are paid by themselves or others.